ibm-cloud-docs/ibm-spectrum-lsf/considerations-for-HPC-cluster-compute-types.md

 ![Figure 2.
 EDA-diagram](images/Weather.png "EDA-diagram"){: caption="Figure 1.
 EDA-diagram" caption-side="bottom"}

-The red line represents the HPC environment with the InfiniBand HDR that gives highest bandwidth, lowest latency, and is the best configuration for such workloads.
+The red line represents the HPC environment with the InfiniBand HDR that gives the highest bandwidth, lowest latency, and is the best configuration for such workloads.
 The green line shows {{site.data.keyword.cloud_notm}} with the Lon2 data center for the benchmarking.
-The blue line is Summit super computer.
+The blue line is the Summit super computer.
 In summary, any workloads that have characteristics similar to the WRF model should scale well with {{site.data.keyword.cloud_notm}}.
 As you can see {{site.data.keyword.cloud_notm}} shows reasonable performance against state-of-the-art HPC systems.

 ### DoE (Department of Energy) benchmarking
 {: #DoE-benchmarking}

-SNAP and Quicksilver are two applications that the DoE uses for benchmarking and making decisions on specific commodity technology systems.
+SNAP and Quicksilver are two applications that the DoE uses for benchmarking and deciding the specific commodity technology systems.

 The following graphs show results on how {{site.data.keyword.cloud_notm}} compares with the state-of-the-art HPC system.